ena-infrastructure/specifications/ena-oauth2-chaining.md

 For readability, long values are folded and signatures are abbreviated.

 Note on scopes across domains: In these examples, the originating domain uses the scope `a-api-read` and the target domain uses the scope `b-api-read`.
 This reflects that scopes are domain-specific and require mapping as described in [Section 3.5.1](#scope-mappings-across-domains).

+In this example, the meaning of `a-api-read` is that the possession of it grants access to API A and API B (and possibly other API:s in B).
+In domain B, the scope `b-api-read` grants access to API B.

 <a name="application-in-originating-domain-calling-a-protected-resource-in-target-domain"></a>
 #### 3.6.1.
 Application in Originating Domain Calling a Protected Resource in Target Domain